Yahoogle

 Domain Alignment: Identifier Alignment in From, DKIM, and Return Path Headers

-Daria Kubacka, 12 June 2024
+Daria Kubacka, Published on: 12 June 2024, Modified on: 3 July 2024

 domain-alignment

 In 2024, global providers like Gmail and Yahoo have implemented a series of changes, primarily targeting bulk senders.
 These changes, already in effect, are part of a continuous update to security algorithms, with further modifications on the horizon.
-The increasing stringency of these updates necessitates swift adaptation for senders aiming to maintain high deliverability rates.
+The increasing stringency of these updates necessitates swift adaptation by senders aiming to maintain high deliverability rates.

 If this topic is new to you, we encourage you to read our first article on the new provider requirements: